denoland/deno/std/testing/README.md

   an optional string.
 - `assertDoesNotThrow()` - Expects the passed `fn` not to throw.
 If `fn` throw, this function does.
-Also compares any errors thrown to an optional expected `Error` class and checks that the error `.message` does not includes an optional string.
+Also compares any errors thrown to an optional expected `Error` class and checks that the error `.message` does not include an optional string.
 - `assertDoesNotThrowAsync()` - Expects the passed `fn` to be async and not to throw (or not to return a `Promise` that rejects).
 If the `fn` does not throw or reject, this function will throw asynchronously.
-Also compares any errors thrown to an optional expected `Error` class and checks that the error `.message` does not includes an optional string.
+Also compares any errors thrown to an optional expected `Error` class and checks that the error `.message` does not include an optional string.
 - `unimplemented()` - Use this to stub out methods that will throw when invoked
 - `unreachable()` - Used to assert unreachable code